annabala/sup-up/cms/wp-content/plugins/beautiful-and-responsive-cookie-consent/readme.txt

 Just install this plugin and go to Settings > Cookie Consent Banner to change the default config and to activate the banner.

 == Changelog ==

+= 2.3 =
+* FEATURE: Adjust the position of the Banner in HTML source code of the page.
+Per default it is directly beneath the <body>.
+Now you can use any other selector to change that.

 = 2.2.1 =
 * IMPROVEMENT: Default Setting name of "cookie settings"